Marawi siege could herald new era of extremism in Asia, report says

 While Duterte addressed troops, lawmakers in the capital prepared to discuss his request to extend martial law in Mindanao until the end of the year.

-Duterte requested the extension earlier this week because the "looming situation in Mindanao has to be addressed," Presidential spokesman Ernesto Abella said, according to CNN Philippines.
+Duterte requested the extension earlier this week because the "looming situation in Mindanao has to be addressed," Presidential spokesman Ernesto Abella said, according to according to CNN affiliate CNN Philippines.
 The current period is due to end on July 23.

 Duterte placed Mindanao under martial law for two months -- the maximum period allowed under the Philippines constitution -- hours after fighting between government troops and militants from the ISIS-linked Maute group broke out in Marawi.